The Office (American TV series): Casting

 John Krasinski and Jenna Fischer were cast in their respective roles as Jim and Pam, the main love interests.
-Krasinski had attended school with B. J. Novak, where the two were best friends.
-Before Krasinski landed the role, he considered quitting acting just three weeks before.
-He discussed on The Late Show with Stephen Colbert that he moved to New York City and gave himself two-to-three years for his acting career to take off or he would quit.
-He was not enjoying waiting tables and was struggling to find a role but his mom told him to wait it out until the end of the year.
-He then booked The Office three weeks later.
+Krasinski attended school with B. J. Novak, where the two were best friends.
+Before Krasinski landed the role, he considered quitting acting.
+He discussed on The Late Show with Stephen Colbert that he moved to New York City and gave himself two to three years for his acting career to succeed or he would quit.
+He did not enjoy waiting tables and struggling to find roles, but his mom told him to wait it out until the end of the year.
+He booked his role in The Office just three weeks later.

 Fischer prepared for her audition by looking as boring as possible, creating the original Pam hairstyle.
-In an interview on NPR's Fresh Air, Fischer recalled the last stages of the audition process for Pam and Jim, with the producers partnering the different potential Pams and Jims (four of each) together to gauge their chemistry.
+In an interview on NPR's Fresh Air, she recalled the last stages of the audition process for Pam and Jim, where the producers paired up the potential Pams and Jims (four of each) to gauge their chemistry.
 When Fischer finished her scene with Krasinski, he told her that she was his favorite Pam, to which she reciprocated that he was her favorite Jim.
 Adam Scott and John Cho both auditioned for the role of Jim, and Kathryn Hahn also auditioned for the role of Pam.

-The supporting cast includes actors known for their improv work: Angela Kinsey, Kate Flannery, Oscar Nunez, Leslie David Baker, Brian Baumgartner, Melora Hardin, and David Denman.
-Kinsey had originally auditioned for Pam.
-The producers thought she was "too feisty" for the character, but they called her back for the part of Angela Martin, which she won.
-Flannery first auditioned for the part of Jan Levinson-Gould, before landing the role of Meredith Palmer.
+The supporting cast includes actors known for their improv work: Angela Kinsey, Kate Flannery, Oscar Nunez, Leslie David Baker, Brian Baumgartner, Melora Hardin and David Denman.
+Kinsey originally auditioned for Pam.
+The producers thought she was "too feisty" for the character, but called her back for the part of Angela Martin, which she won.
+Flannery first auditioned for the part of Jan Levinson-Gould before landing the role of Meredith Palmer.

 Baumgartner originally auditioned for Stanley, but was eventually cast as Kevin.
 Ken Kwapis, the director of the pilot episode, liked the way Phyllis Smith, a casting associate, read with other actors auditioning so much that he cast her as Phyllis.
 At the beginning of the third season, Ed Helms and Rashida Jones joined the cast as members of Dunder Mifflin Stamford.
-While Jones would later leave the cast and end up in a role on Parks and Recreation, in February 2007, NBC announced that Helms was being promoted to a series regular.
+Jones later left the cast, becoming a regular on Parks and Recreation in February 2007, and NBC announced that Helms was being promoted to a series regular.